Rim-El-Ballouli/blog/collections/_posts/2019-08-12-thumbnail.md

 <p class="note"> The proposed solution is not specific neither for linkedin nor for a jekyll based website.
 The solution is infact generic and applicable to any site that displays hyperlinks in a preview format such as Facebook.
-Jekyll and linkedin were intentionally added to the title to help any beginner searching for the solution thinking its specific for linkedin and jekyll find a solution (me a month ago &#128517;).</p>
+Jekyll and linkedin were intentionally added to the title to help any beginner searching for the solution thinking  that its specific for linkedin and jekyll (thats me a month ago &#128517;).</p>

-Hyperlinks on Linkedin are displayed in a **preview** mode as a combination of three things a thumbnail picture, title and brief description as shown below:
+Hyperlinks on Linkedin are displayed in a **preview**  format as a combination of three things a thumbnail picture, title and brief description as shown below:

 <img src="/assets/images/linkpreview.png" width="500">